Dental Notes Template: Free Editable SOAP Format

 What Is a Dental Notes Template?

-The SOAP format (Subjective, Objective, Assessment, Plan) is a widely used structure for dental chart notes.² Each section has a job.
+The SOAP notes format (Subjective, Objective, Assessment, Plan) is a widely used structure for dental chart notes.² Each section has a job.
 Subjective holds what the patient reports.
 Objective holds what you find during the exam.
 Assessment states the diagnosis.
 Plan records the treatment and follow-up.

 Federal and professional rules apply to most dental practices.
 HIPAA applies to dental practices that submit electronic claims or other covered transactions, known as covered entities.¹ The ADA sets professional documentation standards for all practices.
 CMS requirements apply when a practice bills Medicare or Medicaid for covered services.
 The recommended fields stay consistent across practice sizes.
 What changes is the visit type.
 A new patient exam, a hygiene recall, a restoration, and a scaling each call for different content within that structure.